Yobe fruit sellers narrate ordeal, give mangoes for free to commuters – Daily Trust

 “Unlike previous years when youth that went to our orchards to pick mangoes were seen as ‘thieves’, there was no such ‘thief’ this year as we were begging people to pick and eat, so as to avoid waste,” he stated.

-Also recounting his ordeal, Mohammed Sanusi said the frustration was such that he had decided to seek for an alternative means of livelihood, even if the situation improve.
+Also recounting his ordeal, Mohammed Sanusi said the frustration was such that he had decided to seek for an alternative means of livelihood, even if the situation improves.

 “I know that marketing perishable food items can be risky, but with what happened this year, it is like I had under-estimated the magnitude of the risk.